There are two Choices for Healthcare Open Enrollment in Ohio.

 - Document information for legal immigrants.

-Even if this information does not pertain to you, please forward and share in hopes it will reach the people who need health insurance.
-Also, you can check out a few more of our health articles including Black Doctors in Cincinnati, and Family Assistance Programs.
+Even if this information does not pertain to you, please forward, and share in hopes it will reach the people who need health insurance.